Cheryl Praeger

-Cheryl Elisabeth Praeger (born 7 September 1948, Toowoomba, Queensland) is an Australian mathematician.
+Cheryl Elisabeth Praeger is an Australian mathematician.
 Praeger received BSc (1969) and MSc degrees from the University of Queensland (1974), and a doctorate from the University of Oxford in 1973 under direction of Peter M. Neumann.
 She has published widely and has advised 27 PhD students (as of March 2018).
-She is currently Emeritus Professor of Mathematics at the University of Western Australia.
+As of 2026, she is Emeritus Professor of Mathematics at the University of Western Australia.
 She is best known for her works in group theory, algebraic graph theory and combinatorial designs.

-Education
+Early life and education

+Cheryl Elisabeth Praeger was born in Toowoomba, Queensland.

-Praeger completed her high school education at Brisbane Girls Grammar School.
+She completed her high school education at Brisbane Girls Grammar School.
 After graduating high school, Praeger went to the government vocational guidance section to inquire about how she could further study mathematics.
 The vocational guidance officer she spoke with tried to discourage her from studying mathematics further, suggesting she become a teacher or a nurse because two other girls who came to him wanting to study maths were not able to pass their courses.
 He reluctantly showed her an engineering course description, but she felt it did not have enough mathematics.
 So she left without getting much information that day, but did continue on to receive her bachelor's and master's degrees from the University of Queensland.

 Having met several women on the mathematics staff during her undergraduate studies, the prospect of becoming a mathematician did not seem strange to her.
 During her first and second years she did honours studies in mathematics and physics, choosing to continue in mathematics after her second year.
 After completing her education at University of Queensland she was offered a research scholarship at Australian National University (ANU) but chose instead to take the Commonwealth Scholarship to the University of Oxford and attended St Anne's College.
 At that point she knew she wanted to study algebra.

-After earning her doctorate in 1973, she obtained a research fellowship at ANU.
-She had her first opportunity at teaching regular classes at the University of Virginia during the semester she worked there.
-Afterwards, she returned to ANU, where she met her future husband, John Henstridge, who was studying statistics.
-She was later offered a short-term position at the University of Western Australia, which turned into a long term position, where she currently works today.
-In 1989 she received the degree of Doctor of Science from the University of Western Australia for her work on permutation groups and algebraic graph theory.
+She earned her doctorate in 1973.